Changes to Cyber Security every CISO needs to know about in 2022

 Cloud Workload Security is a Priority

-• Cloud-based applications and workloads require a different approach to security than traditional, on-premises applications.
-From biometric access to VPN connections for more sensitive applications.
+• Cloud-based applications and workloads require a different approach to security than traditional, on-premise applications.
+From biometric access, to VPN connections for more sensitive applications.

 • Organisations will need to address these security challenges.